jbiatek/BSGRulebook/rulebook.md

 1. If you were the Mutineer, hand off the Mutineer card to the human player of your choice.
 They must follow the procedure for revealing the Mutineer card.
 1. If the "Resurrection Ship" location is hazardous, and the fleet has traveled 6 or less distance, look at the rest of your Loyalty cards, if any.
 Hand them all, face down, to *one* human player of your choice.
     - If it is not hazardous, the "Resurrection Ship" will allow you to do this later as an action.
-1. As a Cylon, you do not resolve a Crisis at the end of your turn anymore, so if you revealed as your normal Action, end your turn without drawing a Crisis card.
+1. From this point on, as a Cylon player you will no longer draw a Crisis card at the end of your turn.

 #### Cylon game turn